cloudfoundry/cf-java-client/cloudfoundry-gradle-plugin/README.md

 ### Configuring services

-The configuration can contain information about services that should be bound to the application or otherwise managed by tasks.
+The configuration can contain information about system-provisioned services that should be bound to the application or otherwise managed by tasks.
 One or more services can be nested in the `cloudfoundry` configuration:

 ~~~